Translation Consistent Semi-supervised Segmentation for 3D Medical Images: Experiments

 \subsection{Ablation Study of Components}

-We first present the ablation studies of the different components of our approach on LA~\citep{xiong2021global} and Pancreas~\citep{clark2013cancer} datasets in Tab.~\ref{tab:ablation}.
-We use as baseline the co-training~\citep{qiao2018deep} with MSE loss replacing our proposed $\ell_{crc}(.)$ in the semi-supervised loss~\eqref{eq:ell_sem} by a common MSE loss (first row in Tab.~\ref{tab:ablation}).
-Replacing the MSE loss in the semi-supervised loss~\eqref{eq:ell_sem} by our CRC loss $\ell_{crc}(.)$ in~\eqref{eq:ell_crc} brings $1.52\%$ and $2.95\%$ Dice improvements in LA and Pancreas, respectively.
-Such improvements demonstrate that the model becomes sensitive to the foreground objects with the strict penalisation of our CRC loss.
-The introduction of the translation consistency loss $\ell_{tra}(.)$ from~\eqref{eq:ell_tra} is shown to improve generalisation with further Dice improvements in LA and Pancreas of $0.89\%$ and $1.80\%$, respectively.
-The 3D-CutMix redefines the semi-supervised loss~\eqref{eq:ell_sem_redefine} and yields Dice improvements in LA and Pancreas of $0.21\%$ and $0.36\%$, respectively.
+We first present the ablation study of the different components of our approach on LA~\cite{xiong2021global} and Pancreas~\cite{clark2013cancer} datasets in Tab.~\ref{tab:comp_ablation_new_rebuttal_2}.
+We use as baseline the co-training approach CPS~\cite{chen2021-CPS}, with Cross-entropy loss replacing our proposed $\ell_{crc}(.)$ in the semi-supervised loss in Eq.~\ref{eq:ell_sem} (the first row) and 3D CutMix in Eq.~\ref{eq:ell_sem_redefine}.
+Notably, the introduction of the translation consistency loss $\ell_{tra}(.)$ from Eq.~\ref{eq:ell_tra} is shown to improve generalisation with Dice improvements of $0.83\%$ and $1.58\%$ on LA and Pancreas datasets, respectively.
+Replacing the Cross-entropy loss in the semi-supervised loss Eq.~\ref{eq:ell_sem} by our CRC loss $\ell_{crc}(.)$ brings $0.44\%$ and $0.54\%$ Dice improvements on LA and Pancreas, respectively.
+Such improvements demonstrate that the model becomes more sensitive to the foreground objects with the strict penalisation of our CRC loss.
+The lower improvement in LA dataset is likely caused by a saturation of the results that is upper-bounded by a Dice of 91.47\% produced by the fully supervised method from~\cite{bai2023bidirectional}.